 His choreography Mortal Form took 1st place at the 2015 Genesis International Choreographic Competition.
 Smith’s choreography Solace was recently premiered in Deauville, France as part of the Festival de L’Art Russe, as well as a U.S. premiere of his work Imitations with Norwegian National Ballet, for the 2018 Dance Salad Festival.
 Garrett co-choreographed a new Swan Lake production on ice at the Dynamo Stadium in Moscow, combining figure skaters, acrobats, and ballet dancers, such as Olympic Gold Medalist, Evgeni Plushenko and prima ballerina Olga Smirnova.

-Garrett Smith will work on Symphony no. 5 on Dancing Beethoven from Les Grands Ballets 2019-2020 season.
+Garrett Smith worked on Symphony no. 5 for the evening Dancing Beethoven from Les Grands Ballets 2019-2020 season.